Mirzajawad807/demonstration-repo/README.md

 # Install Ansible and Connect to Remote Hosts with SSH (Password-Based authentication)

- Ansible Installation on Ubuntu 20.04 Or can install any OS Linux/Windows based dependencies
+ Ansible Installation on Ubuntu 20.04

   $ install-ansible.sh